 nbsp;On Monday, March 18, a press release requesting comments on proposed revisions to the CRA Interagency Questions and Answers was issued.
-If you have any questions on the proposed revisions, please email Barbara VanScoy.
-We will be publishing a white paper and hosting a webinar once the comments are finalized.
+In December 2013, CCM published a white paper on the final CRA regulatory changes which is available here.
+If you have any questions on the recent changes and its impact on the CRA Fund, please email Barbara VanScoy.

 The Community Reinvestment Act (CRA) Qualified Investment Fund CRA Shares (Ticker: CRAIX) were created to help banks garner positive consideration on the Investment Test portion of their CRA exams.
 The CRA, created in 1977, mandates that banks make capital available to the low- and moderate-income communities which they serve.

 Out of approximately 850 CRA exams, every shareholder has earned positive consideration for their investment in the Fund.*

 |Minimum Initial Investment||$500,000|

 |Fund Average Annual Returns (as of 2/28/14) - Latest Month|